DONATE & SUPPORT EXIT HATE

 Change in appearance – This could include people wearing different types of clothes or having new tattoos with symbols that you have never seen before.

-Their clothing may become plainer to hide their views, so they don't stick out or it could change where people start to have logos on what they wear and you have never seen them before.
-All of this could be a sign they are supportive of an extremist group.
+Their clothing may become plainer to hide their views, so they don't stick out or it could change where people start to have logos on what they wear, and you have never seen them before.
+All of this could be a sign that they are supportive of an extremist group.

 The Dangers